Why the standard AirPods still stand up to the Pros | CNN Underscored

 The sound quality and battery life is still great

 Probably the biggest difference between the standard AirPods and AirPods Pro (besides the design) is the sound quality.
-And let’s be clear, standard AirPods don’t outshine the Pros in this area.
-There’s a key reason for this, as AirPods don’t seal off your ears which doesn’t create a single space for the audio.
+And let’s be clear: Standard AirPods don’t outshine the Pros in this area.
+There’s a key reason for this, as AirPods don’t seal off your ears, which doesn’t create a single space for the audio.
 AirPods Pro use silicone ear tips that fit snugly in your ear for a tight seal, more immersion and more robust sound.

-Even so, standard AirPods make me feel less claustrophobic — especially in comparison to AirPods Pro when they’re just passively.
+Even so, standard AirPods make me feel less claustrophobic — especially in comparison to AirPods Pro when they’re just passively in with Transparency or active noise cancellation (ANC) off.
 The result of not having a seal just lets these rest in my ears and lets me still be aware of the world around me.
 It also doesn’t make the sound quality bad or anything less than good here.
 From my original review in 2019 and to retesting over the past few weeks, AirPods still deliver a wide soundstage that aims for a clean and balanced mix.
 Bass can be lacking at times, but for the most part, it’s a strong mix that shines a light on all parts of a track equally.

-The regular AirPods still deliver a strong push with a wall-of-sound track like “Born to Run” by Bruce Springsteen, but with a more dynamic song like “Brutal” by Olivia Rodrigo.
-With the latter, it’s easy for earbuds to mush some elements together, but.
-AirPods do a good job layering Rodrigo’s vocals on top, supporting elements in the middle and the main drum underneath.
+The regular AirPods still deliver a strong push with a wall-of-sound track like “Born to Run” by Bruce Springsteen.
+With a more dynamic song like “Brutal” by Olivia Rodrigo, it’s typical for earbuds to mush some elements together, but AirPods do a good job layering Rodrigo’s vocals on top, supporting elements in the middle and the main drum underneath.

 On the subject of battery, AirPods meet the same bar as AirPods Pro.
 I’ve been getting close to five hours on each listen, while the case can provide up to 24 hours of listening through quick recharges.
 You also have to decide between getting AirPods with a standard charging case or with a wireless one.
-I think the former is plenty for most people unless you’ve gone all-in with wireless chargers in your world.
+I think the former is plenty for most people unless you’ve gone all in with wireless chargers in your world.
 It’s an easy way to save some money and you’ll be able to charge with a Lightning port on the bottom of the case — which might I add is more pocketable than the AirPods Pro one.

 Let’s recap